genomic-medicine-sweden/jasen/docs/source/workflows/mycobacterium_tuberculosis.md

 ## Usage

-A workflow intended for analysis of species that are part of the *Mycobacterium tuberculosis* complex.
+The workflow intended for analysis of species that are part of the *Mycobacterium tuberculosis* complex.

 ## Supported analysis